 Search This Blog

-For 2013, the Maximum Allowable Pension Rates (MAPR) for Basic Pension, Housebound, and Aid and Attendance ratings have increased by 1.7% from the 2012 levels.
+For 2020, the Maximum Allowable Pension Rates (MAPR) for the VA Basic Pension, Housebound, and Aid and Attendance ratings have increased from 2019 due to the 1.6% cost-of-living adjustment (COLA).

 Maximum Allowable Pension Rate (MAPR)